Links to Other Pages

 "The recent 'recollections' about the various Edinburgh cinemas brought back a few memories to me.

 One mention of the 35 cinemas reminded me of my early teenage self counting all the advertisements for cinemas on the front page of the Edinburgh Evening News.
-I think I once counted 42, but that did include Portobello and Musselburgh and no doubt some other outlying town/suburb."
+I think I once counted 42, but that did not include Portobello and Musselburgh and no doubt some other outlying suburbs."

 The Blue Halls